bjornekelund/ICOMautomagic/README.md

 The application does not query the radio for settings.
 Any manual changes made using the radio's own controls are ignored and are consequently not saved.
+The application updates the radio only when band or mode is changed.

 Please note that N1MM Logger+ reports the main receiver's frequency when broadcasting frequency information.
 This means e.g. cross band SO2V is not supported with this logger.